-We’ve discussed how common the fear of public speaking is and we’ll go onto some tips to help you overcome this fear.
-Lets now discuss how this fear comes about and why so many of us fear speaking in public.
-Understanding the root cause will hopefully help you deal with the fear.
+Let's discuss how this fear comes about and why so many of us fear speaking in public.
+Understanding the root cause will hopefully help you deal with it better.

 In the book, "Confessions of a Public Speaker" by Scott Berkun, he suggests that our brains identify the following four conditions as extremely bad for survival:

-These conditions make sense during the early years of humans.
+These conditions made sense during the early years of humans.
 Being alone, or without a weapon for example, could have been very dangerous with wild animals and other fierce tribes nearby.

 There conditions happen to all be experienced during public speaking.
 You’re often alone on a stage, open to the audience who are looking at you, without a weapon and with nowhere to hide (assuming you don’t hide behind your laptop).

 So what exactly can you do to gradually overcome the fear of public speaking?
 Here are key tips that you can apply before, during and after the speech.